LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 uses are accounted for.
 It exposes 3 modules : `Original`, `Alias_without_sig`, and `Alias_with_sig`.
 Only the first module actually defines values.
 The second one is an trivial alias, and the third is an alias with an explicit signature.
-Because the 2 latter modules are aliases for the `Original` module, one could expect that the values exposed by them are unified with the ones in `Original`.
+Because the 2 latter modules are aliases of the `Original` module, one could expect that the values they expose are unified with the ones of `Original`.
 This would imply that only the values in `Original` could be reported as unused.
 This reasoning is partially true.

-As explained in the [module type example](#module-type), a report on a value in `Alias_without_sig` would not be trivially solved, but require removing the value from `Original` itself if possible or add an explicit signature to unexport the unused value.
-Thus, it is the case for `Alias_without_sig` that its values are unified with those of `Original`, and, consequently, that they cannot be reported as unused.
+As explained in the [module type](#module-type) example, reporting a value in `Alias_without_sig` would not be trivially solved.
+Thus, its values are unified with those of `Original`, and, consequently, they cannot be reported by the analyzer.
 Only the values in `Original` can be reported in this case.

 However, `Alias_with_sig` has an explicit signature, which means 2 things:
 1. it controls what it exports, thus a reporting values in that module is trivially actionable by removing the reported values from the signature